chasslayy/Melanin-Match-AI/README.md

 This approach allows for fair model evaluation without using real human photos.

 ---
+## Table of Contents
+1. Project Overview
+2. Dataset
+3. Methods
+4. Models Used
+5. Results
+6. How to Run
+7. Future Work

 ## 📂 Dataset
 The dataset contains **50 images total** (10 per category).